azaghal/zinnia-drupal/docs/index.rst

 Zinnia Drupal documentation
 ===========================

-Zinnia Drupal is a utility application for importing Drupal blog into Django Blog Zinnia.
+Zinnia Drupal is a utility application for importing one or more Drupal blogs into Django Blog Zinnia.

 Support